wsdoprado/lacnic43-nornir-ftl/README.md

-# 🤖 Nornir - Python Framework for Network Automation
+# 🤖 Nornir - Python Framework for Network Automation - LACNIC43 - São Paulo

 This project leverages the **[Nornir](https://nornir.tech/)** framework to automate network tasks using Python.
 Nornir provides a scalable and customizable approach to network automation, enabling you to manage multiple devices programmatically and efficiently.